The GNL Podcast

 • Consistency beats marketing: Clinicians and users need unbiased, structured learning — not scattered manufacturer videos.

-• Flipped learning works: Short, modular, on-demand education improves understanding and saves clinical time.
+• Flipped learning works: Short, modular, on-demand education tends to improve understanding and save clinical time.

 What Diabetotech offers